What is leasehold land? | Addland

-You will be able to use your land however you want, depending on the terms of the lease and subject to local planning permission.
-Most agreements will allow you to erect a dwelling or commercial structure, build something for the good of the community, or work from the land as you need to.
+You will be able to use your parcel of land however you want, depending on the terms of the lease and subject to local planning permission.
+Most agreements will allow you to erect a dwelling, commercial properties, build something for the good of the community, or work from the land as you need to.

 Once the lease period is over, you should have the right to renew your agreement, via a lease extension, and continue with the arrangement you had.
 And it will continue to be the duty of the owner to maintain the land that he has leased, covering maintenance costs, service charges, administration charges etc.

 And meeting the purchase price should not be an issue, there are many mortgage lenders that will be happy to help you finance the purchase as long as the lease term remaining is adequate.

 Who does leasehold suit?